 When your friends or family get married, there are all kinds of wedding etiquette and rules that govern their behavior.
 But did you know there are rules for wedding guests too?
 Reviewing these wedding etiquette do's and don'ts will ensure that you don't inadvertently commit a faux pas at your loved one's affair.

 - DON'T bring a gift to the wedding, though cards with checks or cash are appropriate.
 You may choose to have the wedding gift shipped to the couple's home before or after the wedding day.
 In fact, you have up until a year after the wedding to give a gift.
 Bringing a gift with you means that someone in the wedding party will have to worry about how to get it home.

 - DO send a gift even if you do not attend.
 While wedding gifts are not required, it is customary to send a gift to the happy couple, even if you do not attend the wedding.
-At the very least, a thougtful card expressing your well wishes is a must.
+At the very least, a thoughtful card expressing your good wishes is a must.

 - DO dress appropriately.
 The dress code may be listed on the wedding invitation.
 If not, you may pick up cues from the time of day and the formality of the invitation and venue, to determine what attire is appropriate.
 If you are still stumped, or you are uncertain what "Island Casual Attire" means, reach out to a member of the bridal party or visit the couple's wedding website for clarification.

 - DON'T be late.
 The time listed on the wedding invitation is the time the ceremony will begin, not the time guests are expected to arrive.
-If a wedding invitation says that the ceremony will begin at 5, be sure to arrive there by 4:45 so as to give yourself time to find a seat, chat with with the other guests, and get settled.
+If a wedding invitation says that the ceremony will begin at 5, be sure to arrive there by 4:45 so as to give yourself time to find a seat, chat with the other guests, and get settled.
 Latecomers run the risk of interrupting the processional or the service.
 Some churches and synagogues may even prevent guests from entering the venue once the ceremony has started.